 - Virtual Disk Snapshots

 - Virtual Disk Copy

 - High Performance Tier

+- Remote Replication (this premium feature is supported only in storage arrays with the Fibre Channel [FC] host ports)

-NOTE: Virtual Disk Snapshot, Virtual Disk Copy, and High Performance Tier are premium features that must be activated separately.
+NOTE: Virtual Disk Snapshot, Virtual Disk Copy, High Performance Tier, and Remote Replication are premium features that must be activated separately.
 If you have purchased these features, an activation card is supplied that contains instructions for enabling this functionality.